kontan/three.d.ts/readme.md

 This porject is based on [three.js](http://mrdoob.github.com/three.js/) r53.

-It's a work in progress.
-Currently, about 70% of the classes are implemeted.
+Most definition of the classes were completed.
+It needs checking, brushing up and testing.

 ## Status